DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-12-handling-incomplete-addresses-from-the-postcode-address-finder.md

 6. If any required fields are missing, the user is taken to the manual entry form with the available data pre-populated.
 7. The user enters the missing details and continues to the 'Check your answers' page.

+We show a message in an inset text component below the page heading and above the address form that says:

+> The selected address does not include all required fields.
+Enter the address manually.

 The manual entry form uses the same [data validation rules](/register-of-training-providers/adding-an-address-using-a-postcode-address-finder/#enter-address-form) as the existing address form.
 Users must provide address line 1, town or city, and a valid postcode before they can continue.

 ## Why we did this